Advertisement

 The very short answer to that is yes.

-At your six-week postpartum checkup, your HCP may give you the all clear to start having sex again (though it may take longer than that for you to feel ready—everyone has their own timeline).
-At that point, you should discuss birth control options with your doctor, even if you’re still breastfeeding.
+At your six-week postpartum checkup, your HCP may say it is okay to start having sex again (though it may take longer to feel ready—everyone has their own timeline).
+At that point, you should discuss birth control options, even if you’re still breastfeeding.

-While breastfeeding can act as a natural form of birth control, it is by no means foolproof, and there are many circumstances that can affect how well it works, such as the number of feedings the baby has per day and your menstrual cycle history, says Merritt.
-So if you are having sex and you are not interested in becoming pregnant again right away, take the safer route by using birth control.
+While breastfeeding can act as a natural form of birth control, you can still get pregnant while breastfeeding.
+There are many circumstances that can affect how well breastfeeding-as-birth-control works.
+These include the number of feedings the baby has per day and your menstrual cycle history, says Merritt.
+So if you are having sex and you are not planning on becoming pregnant again right away, take the safer route by using birth control.

 New parent breastfeeding their newborn while still in the hospital.